 Amounts listed on the recipe card

-If your oysters are not fresh when frying, any little off-putting smells or sent will be increased from the cooking process.
-This happens because of the perfect wall created around the oyster, keeping oil out keeping the scent on the inside.
+Tip: If your oysters are not fresh when frying, the cooking process will increase any little off-putting smells.
+This happens because of the perfect wall coating created around the oyster, keeping oil out and keeping the scent on the inside.

 Do the Sniff Check - Seafood Should Smell Like The Beautiful Sea

-- The next thing to be concerned about is the temperature of the oil.
-Under 300 degrees and the oil will start to leach inside, creating mushiness.
+- The next thing to be concerned about is the temperature of the hot oil being hot enough.
+Under 300 degrees, the oil will start to leach inside, creating mushiness.

 - Over 375 degrees will cause discoloration and move into the burnt flavor category.